-Answer: Each registration is good for one year from the registration date.
+Answer: Each registration is good for one year from the date of registration.
 For the user's convenience, registration will automatically roll over unless they cancel their registration.
 And SMT gives plenty of notice before the new registration begins.
-The user or administrator will receive an email 30 days before the rollover to allow them plenty of time to cancel their registration before renewal.
+The user or administrator will receive an email 30 days before the roll-over to allow them plenty of time to cancel their registration before renewal.
 The renewal email will be sent to the administrator who established the group for schools or teacher education groups that paid for the group members.

-FAQ: Can I cancel my initial registration or cancel it after the renewal has taken place?
+FAQ: Can I cancel my initial registration or cancel it after the renewal has taken place.

-Answer: Once initial registration or renewal is finalized, the user can cancel at any time by going to SMT, login, and under Billing, there is a button to cancel the account.
+Answer: Once initial registration or renewal is finalized, the user can still cancel at any time by going to SMT, login, and under Billing, there is a button to cancel the account.
 If the registration or renewal process has already occurred (a reminder that registration will renew is automatically sent to the email associated with the SMT user's account), no refunds will be given to the user.
-However, since the user paid their registration, they can still access and use that account until that initial registration or renewal period ends.
+However, since the user paid their registration, they will still have access to and can use that account until that initial registration or renewal period ends.
 Because the user canceled their account, the next renewal will not occur.

-K-12 Schools - Frequently Asked Questions
+18. K-12 Schools - Frequently Asked Questions

-FAQ: How can I set up a school account for myself (the Principal) and the 35 teachers in my school?
+FAQ: How can I set up a school account for myself (the Principal) and my 35 teachers in my school?

 Answer: Go to www.seemeteach.com, and under Plans and Pricing, you will find the link for registration and payment for a school or a teacher preparation plan.
 The administrator who sets up the account can participate in the group, and they are not counted in the number of paid slots for their group.
-At the time of registration, they need to know and enter how many paid accounts (teachers or other administrators) they wish to have in their group.
-They will be asked to enter the emails of group members they plan to invite into the group.
+At the time of registration, they need to know and enter how many paid accounts (teachers or other administrators) they wish to have in their group and will be asked to enter the emails of group members they plan to invite into the group.

-FAQ: What do I do if I have a school group consisting of the Principal and 25 teachers, and I want to add four more teachers to my group?
+FAQ: If I have a school group consisting of the Principal and 25 teachers, and I want to add four more teachers to my group, what do I do?

-Answer: Email doc@seemeteach.com and let them know how many more users to add to your group account.
-Include the name of the school district, the school, the group administrator's name and email used for the group SMT account, and a phone number.
+Answer: At this time, email support@seemeteach.com and let them know how many more users to add to your group account.
+Include the name of the school district, the school, and the group administrator's name and email used for the group SMT account, along with a phone number.
 SMT will add those slots to your account and invoice the administrator for the change in registration.